rwth-acis/HyE-YouTube-Proxy/README.md

 # HyE - YouTube Proxy
 This repository contains the code for a [las2peer](https://github.com/rwth-acis/las2peer/) service called *hyeYouTubeProxy* with the main class *YouTubeProxy* running under the service path `/hye-youtube`.
-Although this service is specifically designed to work with YouTube and YouTube video data, it may be used as a template to provide its functionality for a different service.
+Although this service is specifically designed to work with YouTube and YouTube video data, it may be used as a template to provide its functionality for a different platform.
 The underlying purpose of this service is to provide the functionality of uploading and (more or less) securely sharing YouTube cookies in order to obtain personalized YouTube content, specifically video recommendations and search results.
 In order to do so, the following routes are implemented.